img

 One workaround for this is to use the built-in and natively available BigQuery INFORMATION_SCHEMA metadata tables.
 Users can also build more specifically, the BigQuery jobs metadata table.
 The INFORMATION_SCHEMA.JOBS_BY_PROJECT table can be queried to see project-level query history for the past 180 days.

 The metadata, which will be described in more detail in the next section, includes the user email and job ID.
-It also includes the amount of data queried, and the query execution time, among other things.
+It also includes the amount of data queried and the query execution time, among other things.
 While query cost is not explicitly a column, it can be calculated using the column.
-As it shows bytes billed because query cost and amount of bytes billed are directly proportional.
+It shows bytes billed because query cost and the amount of bytes billed are directly proportional.

 It is important to note that the metadata tables are independent from Stackdriver logs.
 This implies that data such as IP addresses and device information is not available.
 They are a series of tables natively available in BigQuery.
 And they do not require Stackdriver logs to be exported to BigQuery.